WitsHPC/HPC-InterestGroup/tutorials/team_preparation/scripting/htop_install.md

 ## Setting up the environment

-Let's first set up the environment to use lmod.
+If you are not using a personal computer, you need to first set up an environment to use lmod.
+We will be using Docker.

 Copy the following to a file called `docker_install.sh`:
 ```bash